 Deore is part of Shimano’s mid-range line mountain bike groupsets.
 It offers an excellent combination of reliability, durability, and value, making it the perfect choice for touring.
 It’s not the lightest or fastest shifting groupset but it is high quality.
 Replacement parts are cheap and easy to come by in most of the world.
 Most importantly, it is reliable and durable.

 One somewhat unique component is the Microshift bar-end shifters.
 These are uncommon on modern road bikes but are a popular option for bicycle touring.
 Mostly due to the simplicity and durability.
 The rear shifter is indexed.
 The front shifter is a friction shifter.

 The Fuji Touring bike features Alex double-wall aluminum rims with Shimano Deore centerlock disc hubs.
 The wheels each have 36 steel spokes.
+They use standard quick-release axles.
 There’s nothing really special about the Fuji Touring wheels.
 The parts are mid-range and offer decent durability and performance.
 They should easily last 10s of thousands of miles.